 - Immunisation against infectious disease - the Green Book (latest edition); Public Health England

-- Immunizations - pneumococcal; NICE CKS, October 2012
+- Immunizations - pneumococcal; NICE CKS, August 2015 (UK access only)

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.